darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 : Indicates how many detail layers the image has been decomposed into.
 Zero indicates that no wavelet decomposition has been performed.

 current
-: Indicates which layer is currently selected (also marked with the light grey dot on the bar graph).
+: Indicates which layer is currently selected (also marked with the light gray dot on the bar graph).

 merge from
 : This setting allows a common edit to be applied to multiple consecutive scales within a group starting from the coarsest scale (not including the residual image) down to the scale selected.
 For example, if "merge from" is set to 3 and the maximum scale is 5 then all edits that are added to scale 5 will be applied to scales 3 to 5.
 Edits added to scale 4 will be applied to scales 3 and 4, and edits added to scale 3 will be applied only to scale 3.
 If you set _merge from_ to 0, then merging is disabled, and all edits apply only to the scale that are defined in.
 Setting _merge from_ to the highest scale (in this example, 5) would also effectively disable any merging.